 M3 Insecure Communication

 This covers poor handshaking, use of outdated SSL or TLS, weak negotiation, cleartext communication of sensitive data or assets.

 M4 Insecure Authentication

-M4 covers methods and controls for authenticating the end user or bad session management, such as failing to identify the user at all when that should be required, failure to maintain the user’s identity when it is required, or any weaknesses in session management.
+The focus of M4 are the authentication methods and controls of the end user, session management, or failing to identify the user at all when that should be required, failure to maintain the user’s identity when it is required, or any weaknesses in session management.

 M5 Insufficient Cryptography

 M5 covers implementation failures of cryptography for sensitive data and information.